 Think about what that person likes.
 Have they talked about something they want before?

-Some people are more than happy telling you exactly what they want for Christmas, and you’ll both be better off.
+Some people are more than happy to tell you exactly what they want for Christmas, and you’ll both be better off.

 When buying the gift, try to choose something that is built to last.
 Remember, something durable doesn’t have to cost a lot either.